rhiaro/zulip2md/readme.md

 ```
 $ docker build -t zulip2md .
-$ docker run -v /path/to/output:/out -e STREAM=your-stream-name zulip2md
+$ docker run -v /path/to/output:/out -e STREAM=your-stream-name -e TOPIC=your-topic-name zulip2md
 ```

-The exported JSON of the whole stream will magically appear in `/path/to/output`
+Both the exported JSON of the whole stream and the markdown conversion of the specific topic will magically appear in `/path/to/output`.

-**TODO**: turn this into markdown

 ### Without Docker